4 Easy Meals for Thanksgiving Week So You Can Relax and Enjoy the Holiday

 Wednesday: Gingery Poached Egg Soup

 The evening before Thanksgiving I tend to want the antithesis of roasted turkey and buttery potatoes.
-We're making this gingery poached egg soup that comes together, I swear, in 15 minutes.
-Plus some microwave-steamed edamame.
+We’re making this gingery poached egg soup that comes together — I swear — in 15 minutes.
+I’ll add some microwave-steamed edamame to complete the meal.

 Thursday: Thanksgiving Dinner

 I’m doing my best to make this my personally easiest Thanksgiving ever (I tend to do too much, to be quite honest).
 I’m making our bacon-wrapped turkey which requires no brining or futzing the day of, vegan mashed potatoes for their short ingredient list, five-ingredient dressing, and sweet potato casserole.
 I’ve got freezer biscuits prepped already and I’m planning to quickly cook some green beans on the stovetop.
 Guests (and my mother in-law) are in charge of dessert!